Image

 Juvenile Crimes Lawyer Smithville, MO | Combs Waterkotte

-Our knowledgeable legal team ensures that the citizens of Smithville, MO receive the best possible legal presentation in any situation.
-In addition to juvenile defense in Smithville, MO, our attorneys are experienced in several types of cases, including:
+Our experienced legal team makes sure that the residents of Smithville, MO receive the best possible legal presentation in any situation.
+Along with juvenile defense in Smithville, MO, our attorneys are experienced in a variety of types of cases, including:

 Who Decides if a Juvenile Can Be Tried as an Adult in Smithville, MO?

-Under RSMo. § 211.071, a juvenile court judge determines whether you will be tried as an adult based on the charges, looking at your record, and after a hearing.
-Factors considered by the judge include the seriousness of the charges, the need to protect the community, the presence of force or violence in the crime, harm inflicted on others, whether you have a record of breaking the law, and your age.
+Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, your record, and following a hearing.
+The judge will consider the seriousness of the charges, the need to protect the community, whether the crime involved force or violence, harm inflicted on others, whether you have a record of breaking the law, and your age.

-If you are tried as an adult, our [wdac-city] criminal defense lawyers will do everything in their power to prove your innocence.
-In the event of a guilty verdict, various outcomes may unfold.
-You might receive probation for a second chance, spend time in a detention facility followed by transfer to an adult prison, or, in the worst-case scenario, face immediate placement in an adult prison.
+If you are tried as an adult, our Smithville criminal defense lawyers will do everything in their power to prove your innocence.
+Yet, if you are found guilty, there are a variety of things that could occur.
+You could be placed on probation and given a second chance.
+You may spend some time in a detention facility and then later be sent to an adult prison.
+Or, in the worst-case scenario, you may be immediately sent to an adult prison.

-Reach Out To a Juvenile Defense Lawyer in Smithville, MO Today at Combs Waterkotte
+Contact a Juvenile Defense Lawyer in Smithville, MO Right Now at Combs Waterkotte

-Finding the right juvenile defense lawyer is paramount to securing a fair and equitable resolution for minors navigating the Smithville or [wdac-state-long] legal system.
-With knowledgeable legal representation, Smithville, MO juveniles stand a better chance at rehabilitation and a successful future.
+Finding the right juvenile defense lawyer is paramount to securing a fair and equitable resolution for minors navigating the legal system in Smithville or elsewhere in Missouri.
+With knowledgeable legal representation, juveniles in Smithville, MO can have a fighting chance at rehabilitation and a promising future.

-We comprehend the unique challenges and pressures faced by today’s youth, and we use this knowledge for your benefit.
-Combs Waterkotte fights for our clients, no matter the severity of their charges.
-Call us immediately at (314) 900-HELP or reach out to us for a free, commitment-free case review.
+We comprehend the unique challenges and pressures of being a kid these days, and we leverage this understanding to your advantage.
+At Combs Waterkotte, we ardently advocate for our clients, irrespective of the severity of their charges.
+Call us now at (314) 900-HELP or reach out to us for a free, commitment-free consultation.

 View Service Areas